yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Pretty boring.
 Well, what if we use 'Being()' as the parent class to build out a few of the different Lord of the Rings characters?
 Hobbits also move, eat, and speak, but they also have some pretty unique characteristics.
 How could we have it so that our Hobbits have the properties and methods of 'Being()' plus more?
 We use subclassing.

 {% highlight javascript %}
   var Hobbit = function(name, characteristic){ //1
       Being.call(this, name, characteristic); // 2
       this.height = "3' 5 in"; // 3
       this.feet = 'hairy'; // 4
   }

   Hobbit.prototype = Object.create(Being.prototype); // 5
   Hobbit.prototype.constructor = Hobbit; // 6

   Hobbit.prototype.goAdventure = function(){ // 7
       return false;
   };

   Hobbit.prototype.smokePipe = function(){}; // 8

   var bilbo = new Hobbit('bilbo', 'moody');
 {% endhighlight %}

 Let's explore the above code a bit more to understand what is happening.

 On line 1 we are declaring our 'Hobbit' constructor (remember that it is common practice to capitalize the first letter of your constructor).
-We are also passing in two arguments - name and characteristic.
+We are also passing in two arguments - 'name' and 'characteristic'.

 On line 2 it looks like something kinda funky's happening.
 Remember we said that we wanted 'Hobbit' to have some of the same properties as 'Being'.
 So we could have gone ahead and rewritten those properties within 'Hobbit' ourselves.
 But that's not efficient, especially if we had 50 different properties to rewrite.
 The [.call] method allows us to invoke 'Being' while binding the keyword 'this' to the object returned by 'Hobbit'.

 Remember that when we instantiate an object using the 'new' keyword, like we would with 'Hobbit', in the background 'this' is assigned to a new empty object that later gets returned.
 That is precisely what we are passing through when we write 'Being.call(this, name, characteristics)'.

 {% highlight javascript %}
 var Hobbit = function(name, characteristic){ // 1